saintberry/php5-fpm/README.md

 php5-fpm Cookbook
 ================
-This PHP5-FPM Cookbook allows for installation of PHP-FPM, configuration of users and directories, base configuration, and pool configuration.
-The attributes file gives full control over the configration for all pools and PHP-FPM configuration with JSON.

-Adding pools can be done by modifying the JSON directly in the attributes file or overriding the attributes through other methods, environments, roles, etc.
+Adding pools can be done by way of LWRP provider or by modifying JSON directly in the attributes file or overriding the attributes through other methods, environments, roles, etc.  Usage of the receipes beyond ::install is optional and not needed if using the LWRP provider.

-If you do not wish to use a configuration value, you can simply set it to NOT_SET and it will not be included in the confiruation file.
-Additionally, you can add more configuration values if they are missing, future proofing the template generation.
+When using the JSON option with recipes, if you do not wish to use a configuration value in the JSON attributes, you can simply set it to NOT_SET and it will not be included in the configuration file.
+Additionally, you can add more configuration values if they are missing, future proofing the template generation with JSON.

 Supported Platforms
 ------------